dustinpfister/blog_posts/_posts/threejs-buffer-geometry-attributes-position.md

 When I made these source code examples, and first wrote this post I was using revision 127 of threejs.
 I do come around to doing a little editing of these posts now and then, and the last time I check that everything was working okay I was using r140.

-## 1 - Basic example of the position attribute of a buffer geometry
+## 2 - Mutation of box geometry examples

-In this section I will be going over a basic example of mutating the position attribute of a built in box geometry.
+In this section I will be going over some examples of mutating the position attribute of a built in box geometry.
 However things can still get a little confusing as the number of points in the array is not what one might expect when it comes to a cube.
 For example in a way there is only eight points to a cube, so one might think that the length of a position array for a cube would be 24 when it comes to all the axis positions for each point.
 However that is not the case, the count value of the position property is indeed 24, but the actual length of the position array is 72.
 This is because the idea here is to not think in the number of sides that are needed, but the number of triangles that are needed.

+### 2.1 - Getting started by just moving one point in the box geometry

 If you are still a little confused about all this maybe it would be best to just start playing around with an instance of box geometry, and do a little basic math with some things.
 Also while you are at it you might chose to change one of the values in the position array to see what the effect is.